St. Johns, Antigua and Barbuda

 In Partnership With

-The capital city of the dual-island nation of Antigua and Barbuda is St. John's, the center of commerce, with international banks and boutiques as well as a lone rum distillery.
-Elsewhere on Antigua, English Harbour is of particular note for its maritime heritage, historic sites and excellent restaurants—plus, while there, you'll get to glimpse some impressive yachts as they sail in and out of the bay.
-The highlight is the restored Nelson’s Dockyard, which features gorgeous 18th- and 19th-century architecture but also buzzes with modern eateries and shops.
+On an Antigua cruise, visit St. Johns, the capital city of the dual-island nation of Antigua and Barbuda.
+This city is the center of commerce, with international banks and boutiques as well as a lone rum distillery.
+St. Johns is located in the Caribbean Sea and is one of the hottest vacation spots.
+Immerse yourself in the colonial history of Antigua.
+Explore the best of Antigua on one of many Holland America shore excursions and visit English Harbour, known for its maritime heritage, historic sites and excellent restaurants.
+Plus, get a glimpse of some impressive yachts as they sail in and out of the bay.
+Discover Nelson’s Dockyard, which features gorgeous 18th- and 19th-century architecture but also buzzes with modern eateries and shops.
+On an Antigua cruise, explore St. Johns island beaches, snorkeling, and more.